agile-ts/documentation/docs/main/Introduction.md

 ### 🤸‍ Flexible

-- Works in nearly any UI-Framework (currently supported are: React, React-Native, Vue).
+- Works in nearly any UI-Framework (currently supported are React, React-Native and Vue).
 - Surly behaves with the workflow that suits you best.
   No need for _reducers_, _actions_, ..
 - Has **0** external dependencies.